Regenerative ranching to heal the planet

 Bison—the meat to eat

-The trend towards buying products that are sustainably raised continues to grow; eating bison meat regenerates a healthy planet, restoring Canada’s grasslands and ensuring bison’s survival.
+The trend towards buying products that are sustainably raised continues to grow.
 But what does ‘regenerative ranching’ mean?
-Universally called “regenerative agriculture,” this promising agricultural methodology promotes multiple practices aimed at building soil health that can improve agricultural lands and ultimately sequester carbon.
-When regenerative farmers use grazing animals (ruminants like cattle, sheep, goat or bison) in their system, it is called “regenerative grazing.”
+Universally called ‘regenerative agriculture’, this promising methodology promotes multiple practices aimed at building soil health that can improve agricultural lands and ultimately sequester more carbon.
+Through their natural grazing patterns, bison are regenerative by nature, playing an essential role in restoring the grassland they graze on.

 Grasslands are second only to Earth’s oceans in their ability to sequester carbon, and bison are helping them do that.